 Alex Fleming is currently a Senior Manager for Ernst & Young Advisory, Operations and Supply Chain Performance Improvement.
 Alex previously worked for Accenture’s Resources and Operations Consulting Practices in Houston and New York; McKinsey & Company in the Moscow, Russia office; and the US State Department in the Vladivostok Consulate.
 Alex served for 5 years as a Nuclear Submarine Officer in the US Navy.

-Career Goal: Be the most sought after Chief Operations Officer (COO) and/or Chief Digital Officer (CDO) in the Digital Revolution.
+Career Goal: Be the most impactful Chief Operations Officer (COO) and/or Chief Digital Officer (CDO) in the Digital Revolution.

 My career has walked the line between two worlds – strategy and execution; urban and rural; headquarters and the field; crossing over generations.
 My strength is in my ability to work with people from every walk of life to get things done, and break down complex problems into manageable tasks for the people who make revenue happen every day.